 Last month, Kendall Jenner caused controversy when she was quoted in Love magazine as saying she’s “super selective” with her modeling work, “never [being] one of those girls who would do like 30 shows a season or whatever the f*ck those girls do.”
 The statement, which the 22-year-old has since clarified, ignited a conversation about privilege in the fashion industry and the preferential treatment specific models get over others—especially since Jenner was named the world’s highest-paid model in 2017.
 This week, Naomi Campbell, one of the original supermodels, put in her own two cents on the matter—sort of.

-Campbell appeared on Bravo’s Watch What Happens Live to promote the Global Citizens Festival, which she is co-hosting and co-producing.
-But while in Andy Cohen’s hot seat, she received a question submitted by a fan, asking her to share her “views on Kendall Jenner being the highest-paid model while saying she cherry-picks her jobs and could never do 30 shows in a season.”
-Campbell almost didn’t let Cohen finish reading, though, because she chimed in with an instantly-iconic, staring-straight-into-the-camera quip: “Next question.”
+Campbell appeared on Bravo’s Watch What Happens Live to promote the Global Citizens Festival, co-hosting and co-producing.
+But while in Andy Cohen’s hot seat, she received a question submitted by a fan, asking her to share her “views on Kendall Jenner being the highest-paid model while saying she cherry-picks her jobs and could never do 30.
+Shows in a season.”
+Campbell almost didn’t let Cohen finish reading, though, because she chimed in with an instantly iconic, staring-straight-into-the-camera quip: “Next question.”

 Ashley Graham, Naomi Campbell, and More Celebrities Tell Us Their First Jobs

 Kate Moss and Naomi Campbell Reunited on the Runway, and It Was as Epic as It Sounds

 Michael Kors Is Buying Versace for $2 Billion

 This Prairie Dress Got Me 40 Compliments in 4 Hours